ibm-cloud-docs/sell/service-metering-integration.md

 | Month 1, Day 16  | 1              | 1 * (16/30)                    | 0.5                    |
 {: caption="Table 7.
 Monthly prorated cost calculations" caption-side="top"}

+When you submit your resource usage, the `end` time value is the first day when your customers are billed and all following days in the month are also subject to billing.
+The `end` and `start` time values must be the same for usage submissions.
+For more information about submitting your resource usage, see [Submitting resource usage to the {{site.data.keyword.cloud_notm}} Usage Metering API](/docs/sell?topic=sell-service-add-metrics#submit-usage).
+{: note}

 ## Pricing models
 {: #pricing-model}